-Back when dinosaurs roamed the earth and people used typewriters (or very early word processors), you other text, then having two or more documents visible on your screen can double or triple your work speed.
+Back when dinosaurs roamed the earth and people used typewriters (or very early word processors), you could work on only one document at a time-the one right in front of you.
+Although Word 2007 has more options for viewing multiple documents and multiple windows than ever, some folks forget to use them.
+Big mistake.
+If you ever find yourself comparing two documents or borrowing extensively from some other text, then having two or more documents visible on your screen can double or triple your work speed.